 Harold Lillis “Bing” Crosby Jr. was born on May 3, 1903, in Tacoma, Wash.
-Crosby was the fourth of seven children in a poverty-level family who loved to sing, and was briefly sent to vocal lessons early on by his mother, until he grew tired of the training.
+Crosby was the fourth of seven children in a low-class family who loved to sing.
+In his youth, he was briefly sent to vocal lessons by his mother, until he grew bored of the training.
 Crosby’s musical inspiration returned when he took a summer job as a property boy at Spokane’s Auditorium, where he witnessed some of the finest acts of the day, including Al Jolson, who “held him spellbound with ad-libbing and parodies of Hawaiian songs.”

 Although the Musicaladers broke up after a short run in 1925, Crosby was eager to stick with the music business.
-He had made quite a bit of money during the band’s career, and he and Rinker were confident they could make it in California.
-They packed up their belongings and headed out for Los Angeles, finding good money working in vaudeville until they were hired by Paul Whiteman.
+He had made considerable money during the band’s career, and he and Rinker were confident they could make it in California.
+Thus, they packed up their belongings, and headed for Los Angeles, finding good money working in vaudeville until they were hired by Paul Whiteman.
 For a few songs during Whiteman’s shows, Rinker and Crosby sang as the Rhythm Boys with Harry Barris (a pianist, arranger, vocal effects artist, and songwriter later known for recordings such as I Surrender Dear and Wrap Your Troubles in Dreams).
 With their talent for songwriting and stage routines, the trio soon became one of the Paul Whiteman Orchestra‘s most popular attractions, and Crosby took a vocal on one of Whiteman’s biggest hits of 1927-28, Ol’ Man River.

 Shortly after his time with Whiteman and the Rhythm Boys, Crosby made his national solo debut on Sept.
 2, 1931.
 (Before the end of the year, he signed with both Brunswick and CBS Radio).
 Conducting a weekly 15-minute radio broadcast, Crosby became a hit.
 Out of Nowhere, Just One More Chance, At Your Command and I Found a Million Dollar Baby (in a Five and Ten Cent Store) were among the best-selling songs of 1931.